pororoca-tech/docker-rgeo-test/README.md

 3. install GitHub Desktop
 4. install Visual Studio Code
 5. at the top of this github page there should be a green dropdown button called 'Code'
-6. click it, then 'Download with Github Desktop'
+6. click it, then 'Open with GitHub Desktop'
 7. **alert!** if you are on Windows, **do not** save your projects under a User folder that has spaces in.
 You will need to create a location somewhere else.
 8. from Github Desktop, with the current repository set to this one, in the right-hand panel, click 'Open in Visual Studio Code'
 9. From the Terminal menu, select 'New Terminal'